 Application of Titanium in Rapid Prototyping

-Titanium has a wide application in many industries due to its unique properties.
+Titanium has wide applications in many industries due to its unique properties.
 Below are a few ways pure grades of titanium alloys are used:

 · Aerospace Industry